 Communities Must Clean Up to Meet the Standards

-States and counties must keep working to clean up their air until they meet the EPA standards.
-States and counties determine the tons of emissions each source of pollution must cut.
+States and counties must keep working to clean up their air until they meet EPA standards for air pollution.
+States and counties determine the amount of pollution they must cut.
 Lung Association volunteers and staff join in those discussions to support cleaner air.
 States and counties also review plans for new roads and industry to see if they will add pollution to an existing problem, and use tools like cleaner fuels, smokestack testing and limits on outdoor burning to clean the air.
-To find your community's air pollution control agency, check the National Association of Clean Air Agencies website.
-To learn more about the air in your community, check out the American Lung Association's "State of the Air."

-The American Lung Association is working to protect the public health from air pollution.
-We are defending the Clean Air Act to ensure that all Americans can have air that is safe and healthy to breathe.
-The Clean Air Act has provided the U.S. Environmental Protection Agency (EPA) with the authority and the responsibility to protect and clean up the nation's air since 1970.
+We are also defending the Clean Air Act to ensure that all Americans have air that is safe and healthy to breathe.
+The Clean Air Act has provided EPA with the authority and the responsibility to protect and clean up the nation's air since 1970.
 Thanks to that law and later amendments that strengthened it, people throughout the nation breathe cleaner, healthier air.

-But the work is not done: millions of Americans continue to breathe unhealthy air.
-Polluters and some members of Congress want to interfere with EPA's ability to protect public health.
+But polluters and some members of Congress want to interfere with EPA's ability to protect public health.
 Most Americans support more clean air protections.
-We are fighting hard to prevent anyone from weakening or undermining the law or the protective standards the law provides.
-We are fighting to ensure EPA has the legal authority and necessary funding to continue to protect public health.
+We work to ensure EPA has the legal authority and necessary funding to continue to protect public health.